JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 The primary difference is the front-end tool and the language-specific processing, but Pandoc is the shared, underlying engine that makes the final document conversion possible.

-### Kindle Notes to AI

-Kindle notes are saved into a `.txt` in the device.

-I was storing notes for few years already and im really curious to see whats inside.

-> I gave it a try with Google's NotebookLLM, but...custom is custom

-{{< callout type="info" >}}
-Kindles are not recognized on ubuntu, but you can access their content via `https://read.amazon.com/landing`
-{{< /callout >}}

 ### More Books Stuff